ChamiLamelas/Net2Net/NOTES.md

 - `teacher_training` performs the worst as in the MNIST experiment.
 - Similar to above, `wider_teacher` and `wider_student` again perform similarly in the long term.
 However, `wider_student` is faster to reach higher accuracy.
 - Interestingly enough, `wider_deeper_teacher` is noticeably better in the long term.
 However, `wider_deeper_student` does again reach higher accuracy faster.
 - This experiment is a bit jumpy, so it may be better to run for a longer period.
+- It doesn't seem that `wider_deeper_student` and `wider_student` start as instanteously as good as `teacher_training`, which according to the paper, they should.